 - Top Moda Women’s Ankle Strap Open-Toe Heeled Sandal: These casual yet stylish sandals will do the trick for resort dinners or a night out on the town.

 - Roxy Women’s Jyll Sandal Flip Flop: Pack your favorite pair of flip-flops for the beach, of course.

 - SUAVS Zilker Knit Sneaker: These breathable, sockless shoes are great for any day excursions that might be on your itinerary and for days when you’ll be walking a lot.

 What to Pack for Mexico: Clothing

 - Bathing Suits: I like this one from zeraca—it’s trendy, but still provides decent coverage, plus it’s available in more than 20 different prints and colors.

 - Jeasona Women’s Bathing Suit Cover Up: This bathing suit coverup is perfect for a trip to Mexico.
 It’s stylish, versatile, and can be worn in a few different ways.

-- Coastal Blue Mesh Side Short: Whether it’s snorkeling or hiking, these active shorts are great to wear over a bathing suit or during outdoor activities.
+- Blooming Jelly Quick-Drying Running Short: Whether it’s snorkeling or hiking, these active shorts are great for all manner of outdoor activities.

-- Coastal Blue Short Sleeve Colorblock Rash Guard: Protect your skin from the sun with a rash guard, like this stylish one from Amazon.
+- Coastal Blue Short Sleeve Rash Guard: Protect your skin from the sun with a rash guard, like this stylish one from Amazon.

-- Lark & Ro Halter Maxi Dress: A solid, versatile maxi dress is perfect for evenings at the resort or during the day around town.
+- HUSKARY Maxi Dress: A solid, versatile maxi dress is perfect for evenings at the resort or during the day around town.

 - Light, Airy Tops: For a trip to Mexico, you’ll want plenty of loose-fitting tops.
 This style from Amazon is casual yet chic and can be worn poolside or out to dinner.